dfrancis-tech/shop-shop/README.md

     GIVEN an e-commerce website
     WHEN I open the home page
-    THEN I am presented with options of category of items to shop from WHEN I choose a category
+    THEN I am presented with options of category of items to shop from , shopping cart and options to login or signup WHEN I choose a category of product
-    THEN I am presented with all the items of that category, its price and an option to add it to cart
+    THEN I am presented with all the items of that category, its price and an option to add it to cart WHEN I view one product
+    THEN I am presented with a brief description of the product, its price and options to add and remove to/from the cart WHEN I open the shopping cart
+    THEN it shows the list of items added and their inidiviadual and total price, ability to change the quantity and delete the item
+    WHEN I login
+    THEN I am able to checkout the items added to the cart and able to see my order histories WHEN I checkout
+    THEN I am able to pay with card and message is shown and automatically returned to homepage after three seconds

 </details>